ocaml/ocaml/CONTRIBUTING.md

 why the change is desirable and why it should go into stdlib.

 So: be prepared for some serious review process!
 But yes, yes, contributions are welcome and appreciated.
 Promised.
+Yes.

 ## Contributing optimizations